-Policy brief
+• Policy brief

-Based on the policy impact assessment in WP5, and the gathering of information in the Policy Working Group, a policy brief will be developed by RISE which will highlight the policy changes that are needed, or policy opportunities that will enable the better uptake of the learning from the project.
+Based on the policy impact assessment in WP5, and the gathering of information by the Policy Working Group, from the Policy workshop, and the case studies, a policy brief will be developed by the Policy Working Group which will highlight the policy changes that are needed, or policy opportunities that will enable the better uptake of the learning from the project.
 In addition to the final policy brief (D5.4, M48), additional policy notes maybe be written if suitable policy milestones are identified during the project.